 Situation: Under Rahm Emanuel, the City of Chicago has become one of the violent places in the world.
-To date, the Chicago Police Department has reported over 248 murders.
-Many other probable murders are classified as “under investigations.”
+Many likely murders are classified as “under investigations.”
 The number of violent crimes is steadily increasing.
 Meanwhile, the number of violent offender arrests are down.
 Chicago police officer morale is at an all time low.
 People are in fear of their lives.

 Walls For Mayor Solution: To immediately reduce the number of violent crimes, I would declare a State of Emergency.
 I would institute a series of specific actions to quickly alleviate the root causes of increased crime and violence, and thereby reduce the unacceptable level of danger.

 State of Emergency: Pursuant to that meaningful declaration, as Mayor I would direct the Superintendent of Police to conduct high visibility Outdoor Roll Calls in and around high crime areas: Conduct Outdoor Police Academy Recruit Training sessions in and around high crime areas: Stop all police Parking Ticket writing activities: Limit Police Traffic Court appearances to those involving personal injury, auto damage, DUI, drugs or weapons: Station police cars near parks, schools and libraries until they are dispatched to respond to calls, upon completion of that call, they will return to their assigned spot; Replace the vast majority of sworn officers presently assigned to office and desk duty with civilians and reassign those officers to street beat patrol.